Walk-in window at Release of Information Office to close temporarily

-To obtain a copy of your medical record, please contact the WVU Medicine-WVU Hospitals Health Information Management Department via mail, MyWVUChart, or visit our office.
-We are located at WVUH ROC II, 3040 University Avenue, Morgantown, WV 26505.
-Our office hours are 9 am to 4 pm Monday through Friday.
+To obtain your medical records, you may contact us by MyWVUChart, email, mail, visit our office, or call 304-598-4110.
+We are located at 3040 University Avenue in Morgantown, West Virginia.
+Our office hours are 9 am to 4 pm, Monday through Friday.

 Release of Information